1992 Summer Olympics opening ceremony: Olympic flag

 At 22:22 CEST, six Spanish Olympic medalists –José Manuel Abascal, Blanca Fernández Ochoa, Jorge Llopart, Lolo Ibern, José Luis Doreste and Eladio Vallduvi–, as well as two volunteers chosen by the Organizing Committee carried the Olympic flag around the stadium, while Agnes Baltsa accompanied by ninety-six musicians sang "Tha simánoun i kambánes", song composed and conducted by Mikis Theodorakis.
-Alfredo Kraus sang the Olympic Hymn in Catalan and Spanish while the Olympic flag was raised.
+Alfredo Kraus sang the Olympic Hymn in Catalan, Spanish and French while the Olympic flag was raised.

 At 22:30 CEST, twenty-five top models, including Judit Mascó and Inés Sastre, exhibited dresses designed by thirteen Spanish couturiers representing the twenty-five host cities of the Games.
 While, through the central corridor created by the volunteers behind the athletes, twenty-five Olympic flags carried by twenty-five teenagers entered, each one representing each edition of the games.
-For the editions of 1916, canceled by the World War I, and for the 1940 and 1944 editions, canceled by the World War II, a dove of peace designed by Pablo Picasso replaced the Olympic rings.
+For the editions of 1916, canceled due to World War I, and for the 1940 and 1944 editions, canceled due to World War II, a dove of peace designed by Pablo Picasso replaced the Olympic rings.